Shahid Zaman Named Squash Instructor At Harvard School - UrduPoint

 On the said development, 1975 World Squash Champion Qamar Zaman said that he was very proud that Shahid had been appointed as squash instructor in one of the most prestigious institutions in the world.

-"It is an honour for our family and the country that Shahid was selected by Harvard Business school which is regarded as one of world's top prestigious educational institutions," he said.
+"It is an honour for our family and the country that Shahid was selected by Harvard Business school which is regarded as one of world's top prestigious educational institutions," he told APP.

 Shahid had represented Pakistan in various international championships.
 In 2004, he won his first title at the Pakistan circuit in Event I. then in 2005, he bagged the Virginia Professional Squash championship and went on to win the COAS International 2005 and Pakistan Circuit 2005-Event II.